midwayjs/hooks/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-We use pnpm + lerna to manage the project.
+We use pnpm to manage the project.

 - install dependencies